 Yes, definitely.
 Coming to the Sunday lecture and musical performance is the best way to learn about the organization and how it functions.

-Who can become a member of the Ethical Society of Boston?
+Who can become a member of the Boston Ethical Community?

 After you’ve developed some familiarity with the organization, you may decide you would like to become a member.
 We ask that you affirm that you agree with the basic principles of Ethical Culture.
 We also rely on our members for financial support, although there is no schedule of dues.

 How is the Boston Ethical Community governed?